 Window Roads are intended to provide a safe and comfortable pedestrian experience with allowances for driveway access from the road.
-Please refer to Figure 4 for a cross-section and plan of Window Roads and the components that comprise the right-of-way.

-- Window Roads have a 18.0 metre right-ofway with one lane in each direction, on-street parking and a 1.5 metre wide sidewalk on the residential side.
-A second sidewalk or, where feasible, multi-use trail will be integrated into the right-of-way of the adjoining Regional Road with direct pedestrian connections to the window street. - 2.
-The boulevard treatment shall consist of street trees on the dwelling side boulevard and trees with buffer planting and low decorative fencing within a grass boulevard adjacent to the Regional Road boulevard.
+- Window Roads generally have a 18.0 metre right-of-way with one lane in each direction, on-street parking and a 1.5 metre wide sidewalk on the residential side.
+A second sidewalk or, where feasible, multi-use trail will be integrated into the right-of-way of the adjoining Regional Road with direct pedestrian connections to the window street. - The boulevard treatment shall consist of street trees on the dwelling side boulevard and trees with buffer planting and low decorative fencing within a grass boulevard adjacent to the Regional Road boulevard.
+Landscaping of Window Roads shall be consistent in design.

-Window road with street trees and buffer plantings on the boulevard adjacent to a Regional Road.
+Window Road with street trees and buffer plantings on the boulevard adjacent to a Regional Road.